 The fundamental investment objective of Permanent Portfolio is to preserve and increase the purchasing power value of its shares over the long term.
-As a fundamental investment policy, Permanent Portfolio invests a fixed "Target Percentage" of its net assets in the investment categories listed in the table under "Portfolio Summaries - Permanent Portfolio - Principal Investment Strategies" in the Prospectus.
+The Portfolio invests its net assets in the investment categories listed in the table under "Portfolio Summaries - Permanent Portfolio - Principal Investment Strategies" in the Prospectus.
+The Target Percentages are fundamental and cannot be changed without shareholder approval.